donejs/donejs/docs/guide.md

 ### Update the page

-Then we import the tabs custom elements without the styles from `bit-tabs/unstyled` the same way as we did with Bootstrap already.
+Then we import the tabs custom elements without its styles from `bit-tabs/unstyled` the same way as we did with Bootstrap already.
 Let's also add some markup using those tabs. `src/home.component` then looks like this:

 ```html
 <can-component tag="chat-home">